You may have heard people discuss “central air” versus a “window air” unit, but what does it mean?

 Most central air conditioners come with programmable thermostats, which allow you to control the temperature throughout the apartment not just individual rooms.
 If you have a smart thermostat, they can even be controlled remotely so you don’t have to keep the house cooling when you are not at home.
 Just turn it on a little before you arrive so your apartment doesn’t feel too hot when you get home during hot summers.

 Quieter When Running

 Usually, the loudest parts of central units are located outside the apartment, which makes them quiet inside your apartment, compared to window ACs.
 They may also use newer technologies compared to window ACs that are older, which makes them relatively quiet and more suited to the needs of smaller apartments.

 Most central air conditioners typically perform a dual function of distributing both cool and heat in the winters and summers, respectively.
 Window ACs can only cool down a room, which may not be as comfortable during cold winters, and need to rely on a separate system for heat.

 Better Visual Appeal

 Window air conditioners usually protrude out of a wall, while central air conditioners are smaller vents recessed into the ceilings.
-From a visual perspective, window air conditioners can be an “eye sore” both inside your apartment and the appearance driving up to your apartment complex.
+From a visual perspective, window air conditioners can be an eye sore both inside your apartment, including when you are driving up to the apartment complex.